 Construction and durability are true to Gregory’s usual high standards: The nylon fabric shrugged off repeated abrasion against coarse sandstone, and zippers are coated for water resistance.

 While I would choose a less-featured, lighter, and smaller pack for carrying loads of 40 to 45 pounds or less, for hauling 45 to 50 pounds—or more—for a significant distance, the Baltoro and Deva are hands-down among the few outstanding packs out there.
-The men’s Baltoro comes in 85-liter, 75-liter, and 65-liter sizes, and the women’s Deva in 80-, 70-, and 60-liter versions ($299 to $349).

 Tell me what you think.

-I spent a lot of time creating this video and writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
+I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.

-NOTE: I’ve been testing gear for Backpacker Magazine for 20 years.
+NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all of my gear reviews at The Big Outside.